What Does BARF Dog Food Mean?

-BARF is a diet that is based around the principles of their evolutionary nutrition.
-DNA from over thousands and thousands of years has showed us that dogs were once descendants of wolves.
-During these times wolves and later dogs, ate their food in the wild, No supermarkets or flashy looking bags of pet foods out there!
-Dogs ate other animals, and in doing so ate protein, fat, organs which contain high levels of vitamins and minerals and very little carbohydrates which were often in the form of grasses and the stomach contents of animals they killed.
+BARF is a diet that is based on the principles of evolutionary nutrition.
+DNA from thousands and thousands of years has shown us that dogs were once descendants of wolves.
+During these times, wolves and later dogs ate their food in the wild, No supermarkets or flashy-looking bags of pet foods out there!
+Dogs ate other animals and, in doing so, ate protein, fat, organs that contain high levels of vitamins and minerals and very little carbohydrates, which were often in the form of grasses and the stomach contents of animals they killed.

 Only over the last 100 or so years have humans changed the diets of our pets are which now mainly consist of high amounts of carbohydrates (grains, wheat, rice, starches etc) synthesised vitamins and minerals, preservatives for extended shelf life, meat and fat by products (left over bones, tendons/ tissue unable to be used for humans) and all packaged in a nice shiny bag.
 One only has to question is this food actually good for our dogs?
 At present there is an epidemic of sick dogs of which up to 46% die from cancer and debilitating diseases.

 Learn more about transitioning away from, or mixing raw food with, dog food kibble here.